eureka-egain/eureka-plus-vscode/README.md

 ![logo](https://raw.githubusercontent.com/eureka-egain/eureka-plus-vscode/main/assets/logo/logo_text_banner.png "logo")

 Eureka Plus is a Visual Studio Code extension designed to streamline test creation, management, and execution for your projects using Playwright.
-It provides an intuitive tree view for managing test cases, commands for recording (codegen) and running tests, and comes bundled with all the tools requried.
+It provides an intuitive tree view for managing test cases, commands for recording (codegen) and running tests, and comes bundled with all the tools required, including Node.js and Playwright.

 ---